 Currently, in the United States, the implantable collamer lens (ICL) is not approved for the correction of hyperopia.
 However, it remains an effective option for treating nearsightedness and astigmatism.

-ICL corrective eye surgery may be an option for patients who do not qualify for LASIK because of dry eyes, thin corneas or their correction is beyond what corneal surgeries can achieve.
+ICL corrective eye surgery may be an option for patients who do not qualify for LASIK because of dry eyes, thin corneas or if their correction is beyond what corneal surgeries can achieve.
 The goal with ICL surgery is to reduce if not eliminate your dependence on glasses or contact lenses.
 A thorough eye exam is needed to make sure one is a good candidate for surgery.

 The procedure is performed on an outpatient basis and takes about 20 minutes.
 Topical numbing drops and oral sedation are typical.
 Some patients may benefit from IV sedation for additional relaxation, however, ICL surgery is quick and should be near or totally painless.
 The surgery is performed in one of our state-of-the-art operating rooms.
 After your procedure, post-operative instructions regarding medications and activity restrictions will be discussed.

 ICL surgery is seen as an elective procedure which is not covered by insurance.
-Your insurance may offer a discount, but you should plan on the majority, if not all of the cost as an out-of-pocket expense.
-Discover Vision has several options to help make ICL surgery more affordable.
-We offer See Today, Pay Later financing through CareCredit, subject to credit approval.
-We also encourage you to use FSA and HAS (flexible spending and health savings accounts) to pay for your ICL procedure tax-free.
+Your insurance may offer a discount, but you should plan on the majority, if not all of the “upgrade” as an out-of-pocket expense.
+Discover Vision has several options to help make implantable collamer lenses more affordable.
+We offer “See Today, Pay Later” financing through CareCredit, subject to credit approval.
+We also encourage you to use FSA and HSA (flexible spending and health savings accounts) to pay for your procedure with tax-free dollars.